akfincode/gcp-cloudera/README.md

-# clouderaongcp
+## Cloudera on Google Cloud

-Cloudera Install and Setup on Google Cloud
+Portal for detailed steps to install CDH 5 on Google Cloud and custom application integration.